-George Murshinson – Matthew Cabbil
+George Murchinson – Matthew Cabbil

 Karl Lindner – Mark Curtis

 Review The most incredible thing about VSC’s production is how new the play feels.
-Hanna and company have managed not only to find great humanity, but also brightness, life, and humor in the play that many familiar with it may not even realize was there.
+Hanna and company have managed not only to find great humanity, but also brightness, life, and humor in the play that many familiar with it may not even realize were there.
 For fans of the play, and especially for those with only a passing familiarity, this new production of A Raisin in the Sun is not to be missed.
 After all, it would be a shame to miss one of the best theatrical events of the season.

 Statement A Raisin in the Sun is set in a cramped 1953 apartment in Southside Chicago.
 I believe the difficulty lies in making space feel small and uncomfortable but have enough space for the actors to move around in.
-Also, there must be a decision made as to how in depth the set will be.
+Also, there must be a decision made as to how in-depth the set will be.
 The script calls for a living room, a small kitchen, and a few doors to unseen spaces.
 Depending on how detailed the set is made really determines the mood of the show.
 The costumes could be an issue.
 There is a definite line between interpreting the era and what could be considered too stereotypical.
 Instead of the characters being real people, the costumes could feel like an exaggeration, bringing the audience out of the show.

 Not only would set be an issue for the production in general, but it also here, at Sam Houston State University.
 I think this show would be best done in the showcase theatre.
 It is small and intimate just like the play.
 It is an engaging show and the showcase allows for a special connection to the actors from an audience perspective.
-I feel as though many of the period pieces designed for at our school have been accurate and suitable to the production.
+I feel as though many of the period pieces designed for at our school have been accurate and suitable for the production.
 The research and products of the designer would be appropriate.

-Some productions have opted to make a full on set including a full kitchen look, even working sink.
+Some productions have opted to make a full onset including a full kitchen look, even working sink.
 Others use a suggestive set with less of a kitchen area with an eat-in space leading to an open living space.
 Costumes were usually period and not embellished, perhaps even understated.

 All of the reviews I have read commend and love the script by Lorraine Hansberry.
 There is a universal appreciation of the material and the very true and real place from which it was written.
 Most of the negatives I had read were in reference to the actors.
 The characters are so recognizable and iconic that it makes it hard to portray.
 Also, the people who have played the roles before are notable for this show and their personal careers, that it makes it hard to pull away from the predecessor’s performances.
 For example, the 2004 Broadway revival included Sean “P. Diddy” Combs alongside Phylicia Rashad and other experienced actors.
 Some reviews praised his ambitious efforts while most reviews knocked his acting and ability to get the role by his public status.
 Reviews also hung on the factor of realism.
 It is not just a story about poor, black people getting a house in a white neighborhood.
 Reviewers were always looking for the genuine aspect of the relationships.
 They wanted a sense of strength and change within the characters.